 In January 2016, the FASB issued ASU 2016-01, Financial Instruments - Overall: Recognition and Measurement of Financial Assets and Financial Liabilities.
 ASU 2016-01 primarily affects equity investments, financial liabilities under the fair value option, and the presentation and disclosure requirements for financial instruments.
 Among other things, this new guidance requires certain equity investments to be measured at fair value with changes in fair value recognized in net income.
-This standard is effective in 2018 with certain provisions allowing for early adoption.
-The Company is currently evaluating the effects, if any, adoption of this guidance will have on the Company's consolidated financial statements.
+This standard is effective for reporting periods beginning after December 15, 2017, with certain provisions allowing for early adoption.
+The Company does not expect the adoption of this guidance to have a material impact on its consolidated financial statements.